Fishbourne, West Sussex: Fishbourne Manor

 Located at the North end of Appledram Lane South, between the parishes of Appledram and Fishbourne, origins of The Manor can be dated back to the reign of Henry VIII.

 Fishbourne was annexed to the honor of Petworth in April 1540 and for the first time referred to as a Manor.
 It is said to have been held of the Crown in chief by 'Sir Thomas White and others' in 1558, but in 1560 the Manor of New Fishbourne was granted to John Fenner, who died on Christmas Day 1566.
 From 1570, The Manor was owned by Francis Bowyer, alderman of London, and his wife Elizabeth.
 Their son Sir William Bowyer settled the manor on himself and his wife Mary in 1605, and four years later passed it on his son Henry on his marriage with Anne, daughter of Nicholas Salter.
 In 1633, The Manor was sold to William Cawley.
 During The Restoration, Cawley's estates were forfeited and Fishbourne was among the manors given to James, Duke of York.
 Other recorded owners of The Manor House included Sir John Biggs, Sir Thomas Miller, Dame Susannah Miller, The Rev. Sir Thomas Combe Miller, 6th bart., Edward Stanford and Major-General Byron.

 The Manor House is dated 1687 on a North wing added to the building by Sir Thomas Miller.

 Notable people

-British writer, Kate Mosse, was raised in Fishbourne.
+British writer, Kate Mosse, grew up in Fishbourne.